top of page

 • cold forging / straightening tweaks while soft

-• immediate tempering cycles to dial back some of the hardness for a tougher steel
+• immediate cold treatment (where applicable) and tempering cycles to dial back some of the hardness for a tougher steel

 • any hand-sanding/polishing required on the blade